 For the second year in a row, I’m overwintering my bees in single-deep hives.
 After years of running double deeps, and three years with triple deeps, I went to singles beginning about sixteen months ago.
 My decision was prompted by Thomas Seeley’s discussions of single deeps and the fact that very large colonies seem to have disproportionately high mite loads.
-But most persuasive was the infrared photos I had taken of my winter colonies.
+But most persuasive were the infrared photos I had taken of my winter colonies.

-Winter life in double deeps
+Winter bee life in double deeps

 My IR photos of the double deep hives showed that at the beginning of cold weather, my colonies were nearly always in the middle of the hive, straddled between the two brood boxes.
 As the winter progressed, the colonies would move up, and by late winter the entire colony was in the upper brood box.
 Spring inspections showed that honey remained untouched in the lowest box, while the upper box was empty of stores and the candy boards were licked clean.